pangeacyber/langchain-python-prompt-protection/README.md

-# langchain-python-prompt-protection
+# Prompt Protection for LangChain in Python

-An example CLI tool in Python that demonstrates how to integrate Pangea services into a LangChain app to capture and filter what users are sending to LLMs:
+An example CLI tool that demonstrates integrating Pangea services into a LangChain app to capture and filter what users are sending to LLMs:

 - [Secure Audit Log][] — Create an event when a human prompt is received.
 - [Redact][] — Remove sensitive information from prompts.